 1lumen selects and reviews products personally.
 We may earn affiliate commissions through our links, which help support our testing.

-The original Lumintop Thor 2 is an LEP flashlight running on a single 18350 or 18650 battery (if used with the extension tube).
-The 2nd version of the Thor 2 has the same battery options, but instead of an extension tube, it’s using a dedicated 18650 battery tube.
+The Lumintop Thor 2 flashlight comes in two versions.
+The original version is powered by a single battery, which can be either an 18350 or an 18650 if used with an extension tube.
+The second version of the Thor 2 also has the same battery options, but instead of an extension tube, it uses a dedicated tube that accommodates a 18650 battery.

 Let’s go over a few similarities and some differences.

 Both lights look similar, with the same diameter head and the same style tail switch.
-And both have the same golden-looking ring just below the cooling fins.
+Both have the same golden-looking ring just below the cooling fins.
 But the 2nd generation has an o-ring behind the ring, so it doesn’t just fall off.. a smart move, Lumintop.

-In terms of appearance, there’s also a few differences.
-The 18650 battery tube looks much better IMHO, and the head on the v2 has a few cutouts to make it more appealing.
+In terms of appearance, there are also a few differences.
+The 18650 battery tube looks much better, in my opinion, and the head on the V2 has a few cutouts to make it more appealing.

 But without looking any further at the external differences, the most significant difference is inside.

 The main difference between these 2 is the light source.
 While the original Thor 2 uses the traditional mirror-style LEP module, the 2nd gen has the backlit / shine-through module.
 After reviewing a few dozen LEPs, I can tell you from experience that these 2nd gen modules haven’t been as good performers.
-So, I’m eager to test that and see if this gen2 is using an updated shine through LEP module that can compete with the mirror LEPs.
+So, I’m eager to test that and see if this gen2 uses an updated shine-through LEP module that can compete with the mirror LEPs.

 The flashlight I received is probably a prototype because it didn’t arrive with accessories or a manual.
 The packaging also didn’t quite look it was a 100% fit.
-So take this list of contents with a grain of salt because the actual product will include accessories and a 18350 battery tube by default.
+So, take this list of contents with a grain of salt because the actual product will include accessories and an 18350 battery tube by default.